Oyedelehabeeb/learned/README.md

 The Learned app uses the following technologies:

-React.js: Frontend framework for building the user interface
+React: Frontend framework for building the user interface

 React Router: Routing management for navigation between pages